 Positions and extends probe (animation)

 Retracts probe, and continues executing kode in program.

+Takes less time than Beam

+Worth more points than Beam

 “beam” : “Beam” would send a pulsing beam from the Rover to the object.
 The object would, when hit with beam, emit a small amount of smoke, similar to the smoke in the factory.
 This would need to be built such that